*This post contains affiliate links.*

 I love learning about the different seasons.
 It’s one of my favorite toddler and preschool themes to teach.
 During our Spring Toddler Theme, we spent a whole week talking about flowers.

-On one of those days we painted with flowers.
+On one of those days we did painting with flowers.
 We started the day out by reading The Tiny Seed by Eric Carle then went for a nature walk to find signs of spring.

 Related: The Tiny Seed Activities for Toddlers

-We found a bunch of flowers, so when we got back inside I set up an invitation to create using the flowers.
+We found a bunch of flowers, so when we got back inside I set up a paint with flowers invitation to create.

 I laid out paper, paint, the flowers, the flower life cycle cards, and Planting a Rainbow by Lois Elhert.